ouspg/PrivacyAndSocialEngineering/5.Social_engineering_I/README.md

 **Requires course VM for full functionality | min requirement is Linux**

-[The Social Engineering Toolkit](https://github.com/trustedsec/social-engineer-toolkit) (SET or SEToolkit) is an open-source penetration testing framework[^1] designed for social engineering.
-It is being maintained by [TrustedSec](https://www.trustedsec.com/), a full-service Information Security consulting organization.
-They have created other useful tools as well, you can find these in their [GitHub](https://github.com/trustedsec).

 The tool is very well documented on their "[SET user manual](https://github.com/trustedsec/social-engineer-toolkit#set-tutorial)" found on the tools github page, we encourage you to explore this manual when using the tool.